ben-rogerson/craft-storybook-starter/README.md

 - Any Craft or Craft Plugin functions, or Twig tags or filters will throw an error
 - [String interpolation](https://twig.symfony.com/doc/2.x/templates.html#string-interpolation) isn’t supported
-- Importing components within components isn't supported (perhaps fixable with Webpack adjustments)
+- ~~Importing components within components isn't supported (perhaps fixable with Webpack adjustments)~~ Importing now works correctly

 While I agree that this isn’t ideal, there is an upside to it.
 It forces small and basic components.
 You see this same technique constantly in modern JavaScript apps and it’s a good thing!
 It’s a technique you can also bring to many of your Craft Components.
 If you’re interested in the concept check out [Atomic design](http://bradfrost.com/blog/post/atomic-web-design/).